History of Stamford, Connecticut: 19th century

-Twentieth century
+20th century

 On Memorial Day, 1901, a cannon from the USS Kearsarge was placed in West Park (now Columbus Park) as a memorial to Civil War veterans.
 Cast at West Point in 1827, the cannon had also been used on the USS Lancaster.
 The artillery piece sat in the park until 1942 when it was hauled away for scrap.

 In 1904, the Town Hall burnt down.
 A new building in the Beaux Arts style was constructed from 1905 (when the cornerstone was laid) to 1907 in the triangular block formed by Main, Bank and Atlantic streets.
 The building was eventually named Old Town Hall and held the mayor's office until about 1961, when Mayor William Kennedy moved to the Municipal Office Building which formerly stood further south on Atlantic Avenue.
-Nearly all municipal offices were moved to 888 Washington Blvd. in 1988.
+Nearly all municipal offices were moved to 888 Washington Boulevard in 1988.

+On September 26, 1905, the Consolidated Railway Company (the Connecticut Company) acquired the assets of the Stamford Company.

 On February 19, 1919, at the site of the present Cove Island Park, in the Cove section of Stamford, the Cove Mill factory of the Stamford Manufacturing Company burned to the ground in a spectacular conflagration.

+State Trade School, a vocational school now known as J.M.
+Wright Technical High School, opened in 1919 on Schuyler Avenue.

+The current building of Stamford High School, located on Strawberry Hill Avenue, was completed in 1928.

 Stamford is the birthplace of the electric dry shaver industry.
 By 1940 Colonel Jacob Schick employed almost 1,000 workers at the Schick Dry Shaver Company on Atlantic Street.